simphony/docs/docs/source/overview.md

 Moreover, in SimPhoNy, all linked data is based on [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)), which give **meaning** to the data.
 Specifically, SimPhoNy works with ontologies based on the [Web Ontology Language](https://en.wikipedia.org/wiki/Web_Ontology_Language), making the data compatible with the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).

-### Fetch data from a database, run a simulation and immediately store the results.
+### Fetch data from a database, run a simulation and immediately store the results

 Ontology-based linked data is not only well suited for the interoperability of data, but also of software tools.
 In SimPhoNy, one can instantiate individuals from special ontology classes called _wrappers_.
 These wrappers are both an ontology individual, and a software interface between the core of SimPhoNy (ontology based) and external software tools.
 We have already developed a few wrappers for some software tools, but you can even [develop your own](./wrapper_development.md)!